-Parents may communicate with the teachers regarding the child’s learning or behaviour through this handbook.
+Parents/Guardians may communicate with the teachers regarding their child’s learning or behaviour through Student Handbook.

 Please note that the area just outside the main entrance of the school is a non-stopping/ non-waiting area.
-In view of the safety of our students and in compliance to LTA traffic ruling, vehicles are prohibited to make U-turns in front of the school gate.
+In the interest of the safety of our students and in compliance to LTA traffic ruling, vehicles are prohibited to make U-turns in front of the school main gate.
 Parents may drive into the school to drop off their children before 7.30am.
-After 7.30 am, parents may have their children alight either before the yellow box outside the main gate or near the canteen gate.
+After 7.30 am, parents may let their children alight before the yellow box outside the main gate.

 Our students will become

-- a concerned citizen who is rooted to Singapore, has a strong civic consciousness, is informed, and takes an active role in bettering the lives of others around him.
+a concerned citizen who is rooted to Singapore, has a strong civic consciousness, is informed, and plays an active role in bettering the lives of others around him.